-The 3 Hour Mountain Bike Race (all categories including Juniors competing in 3 Hour categories) will start at 10:15AM.
+The 3 Hour Mountain Bike Race (all categories and ages, including juniors competing in 3 Hour categories) will start at 10:15AM.
 Your bike should be positioned at the starting line no later than 10:05AM.

 The Junior 1 and Junior 2 categories will start at 10:20AM.
 Your bike should be positioned at the starting line no later than 10:10AM.

 There will be a mass start of all race categories at one time.
 Please line up with Experts on the first row followed by Single Speed, Sport and finally Base and Beginner categories.